Atiq896/AtiqRehman.github.io/README.md

 # AtiqRehman.github.io
-"My typing practice website."
-"A simple web app for improving typing speed."
-"Typing Club-inspired practice site."
+A multi-tool web app featuring typing practice, a calculator, and a steel weight measurement tool